grvuolo/liberty-spgi-lab/141-Liberty-InstantOn-Serverless/README.md

       | oc apply -n ${OPERATOR_NAMESPACE} -f -
 ```

-### Verify the installation of the Cert Manager
+### Verify the installation of the Cert Manager [not necessary when using a shared OpenShift]

 The Cert Manager adds certifications and certification issuers as resource types to Kubernetes

-> **NOTE**: The Cert Manager should have been set up by your instructor.
-If the output does not match the expected result or if there are any other issues, please contact your instructor.
+> **NOTE**: this step is not necessary as open liberty operator is available to your namespace already.
+Trust the instructor

 ```bash
 oc get deployments -n cert-manager